arielnlee/Platypus/README.md

 Gradient accumulation steps = global_batch_size / micro_batch_size / num_gpus = 128 / 8 / 4 = 4.

-If your model **cannot** fit on the memory of each GPU, please see the alternative fine-tuning option below to take advantage of model parallelism.
+If your model **cannot** fit on the memory of each GPU, please use the alternative fine-tuning option below to take advantage of model parallelism.

 ```bash
 export WORLD_SIZE=1